phegondev/simplejpa/README.md

 # simplejpa
-## is a A spring api using jpa, postgres
+## Simplestudent is a A spring api using jpa, postgres